pfalcon/picotui/README.rst

 to user would take 2 mins.
 If you draw the same screen twice (no changes in content), it would take 4 mins. ``curses`` library cuts that back to mere 2 mins.
 So, alas, ``picotui`` doesn't use curses.
-That's based on the fact that picotui wants to be compatible with MicroPython, and its philosophy is minimalism - if it's possible to do screen output without ``curses``, let's do just that.
+That's based on the fact that picotui wants to be compatible with Pycopy, and its philosophy is minimalism - if it's possible to do screen output without ``curses``, let's do just that.
 It's also grounded in the fact that nobody uses 300 baud modems any longer, most apps are run in a local terminal emulator